iagolemos1/thresholdmodeling/README.md

 In the file [test](https://github.com/iagolemos1/thresholdmodeling/blob/master/Test/test.py) it is possible to see how the package should be used.
 Any doubts, please, contact me.

 # Backgroud
-I am a mechanical engineering student in the Federal University of Uberlândia and this package was made in the Acoustics and Vibration Laboratory, in the School of Mechanical Engineering, in a partnership with the Petróleo Brasileiro S.A company.
+I am a mechanical engineering student in the Federal University of Uberlândia and this package was made in the Acoustics and Vibration Laboratory, in the School of Mechanical Engineering.